 The makers of GoToob also make really clever little storage containers called GoTubbs which can be opened one-handed.
 GoTubbs come in small (1.4″ diameter) and medium (2.9″ diameter) sizes and are great for storing jewellery, pills, and thick ointment.
 However, for liquids use the GoToobs as these containers aren’t very leak proof.

-This cable luggage padlock is nice and light and its combination means you don’t have to scramble around looking for the key or risk losing it.
 This padlock will not only keep your luggage secure, but it is also handy if you’re planning on staying in a hostel (you usually need to provide your own padlock for the lockers that store your personal belongings).
+What I like about this cable luggage padlock is that it’s nice and light and the combination means you don’t have to scramble around looking for the key or risk losing it.